 Dolphins and Whales in the Azores, Madeira and Portugal

-It may seem to be one of those once-in-a-lifetime trips that everyone dreams about, but in Portugal it is surprisingly affordable.
+Dolphin and whale watching may seem to be one of those once-in-a-lifetime trips that everyone dreams about, but in Portugal it is surprisingly affordable.
 Most people choose to go on half-day or day trips as part of their general holiday.
-If you're looking for a romantic or fun present why not plan a surprise trip for your kids or your partner- it'll make it a holiday to remember!
+If you’re looking for a romantic or fun present why not plan a surprise trip for your kids or your partner- it’ll make it a holiday to remember!

 If you are interested in becoming involved with dolphin and whale conservation, there are some organisations that offer longer holidays giving you the opportunity to help monitor the colonies.